ConnorGDevelopment/School/Intro to VR Production (ECT 2210)/Notes.md

 HCI has existed since we've touched a computer
 As tech advances, computers get smaller and closer to us Ivan Sutherland made the GUI

+## 4-18-24

+### Novel HCI

+- Location + Position Tracking
+  : Headset tracks where you are with gyros and stuff, tracks where env is with cameras + lasers
+- Inside-Out Tracking
+  : Headset tracks you and environment and reports to program
+- Outside-In Tracking
+  : Environment + Program tracks where you + headset are reports to headset
+- Biometrics
+  : Breathe rate, pulse, and etc now being incorporated into XR
+- Eye Movement and Tracking
+  : Very current, uses camera + tech to track where attention is
+- Intention/Nerve Impulses
+  : Devices that track electrical signals in brain or limb and report to program
+- BCI
+  : Brain Computer Interfaces, the 'end goal'
+  : Uses EEG devices to track inputs

+Q: Does homuncular flexibility apply to interfaces?
+Does it have to be a 'limb'?

+Lab has non-invasive BCI -> Could work with

+Neurable & DeepMind - Headphones that can help track when you are being productive and promote being more productive

+### Spatial Computing

+As tech advances, more and more of our environment is made of digital objects (computers, monitors, phones, etc.)

+A question for humanity is 'how do we design for a digital world?' -> Kind of like 'how do we design for an automotive world'

+XR represents a 'race for the new screen' according to Skip Rizzo

+### Novel Uses of AR

+- AR Contact Lenses
+  : Display information on eyes and provide additional functionality like zoom

+Q: If you had a BCI, could you bypass your arms and send signals directly to your hands -> Can wires go faster than nerves?